Ashley Rindsberg

-Ashley Rindsberg is an American writer and a senior editor at Pirate Wires, an American online media company.
-He is the author of Tel Aviv Stories and The Gray Lady Winked: How The New York Times's Misreporting, Distortions & Fabrications Radically Alter History.
+Rindsberg has contributed for multiple news website including the Huffpost, PragerU, and Pirate Wires as a senior editor.
+He's the author of Tel Aviv Stories (2011) and The Gray Lady Winked: How The New York Times's Misreporting, Distortions & Fabrications Radically Alter History (2021).
+Since 2024, Rindsberg has been critical of Wikipedia, accusing it of having bias in its coverage.